PetersonnOne/StormBerryV1/README.md

 - **Module 3 — Creativity:** Collaborative Story & Media Creator
 - **Module 4 — Accessibility:** AI Companion for the Deaf & Hard of Hearing
 -

+### Setup Supabase SQL Scripts
+Inside the Migrations project folder, you will find the Scripts to run in Supabase SQL Editor of your project, to setup the necessary database objects.
+For the Steps on how to implement the Supabase SQL Scripts refer to Supabase-Database-Table-Scripts.MD in the HowTo Folder of the Project

 ### User Experience
 - **Responsive Design**: Mobile-first design that works on all devices
 - **Dark/Light Theme**: Automatic theme switching with system preference detection